 If soiled clothing is not taken home from the center within 24 hours, it will be discarded.
 Please teach your child how to wipe properly at home as well.
 Encourage them to do it with your supervision.
-We allow pull- ups in the toddler room only, unless there are special circumstances.

 We use the correct terms for body parts and bodily functions with children of all ages.
 Children learn about their bodies and sexual differences in the same way they learn other information -in a simple, gradual, natural way.
 We gently and clearly redirect typical sexual behavior (playing doctor, removing clothing, masturbation) and involve the children in other activities.
 We teach the difference between "safe" and "unsafe" touch as appropriate.